Individual Lessons

 Instrument Care

 Along with learning to play the instrument, students will also learn to care for their violins.
 As handmade, unique, and fragile instruments, they require special attention and handling.
 Violins should always be stored in the case in a temperature-controlled room away from pets and young siblings.
-Violins should never be exposed to extreme heat or cold, and leaving a violin in the car with the high temperatures we experience in New Orleans would be very damaging to the instrument.
+Violins should never be exposed to extreme heat or cold, and leaving a violin in the car with both the cold and hot temperatures we experience in Connecticut would be very damaging to the instrument.

 After practicing, violins and bows should be wiped clean with a plain, cotton cloth (a cut up t-shirt works very well) to avoid rosin building up on the strings or wood.
 Violins should be taken to the luthier (instrument shop) at least once a year for a check-up and a change of strings.